Esbern/semanticGIS/content/Glossary/SemanticGIS.md

 The semanticGIS framework provides a structured methodology for conducting transparent and repeatable geospatial analysis.
 It is built on three core components: a five-phase project structure, a comprehensive documentation protocol centred on the concept of the [[Design rationale]], and a formal language for defining analysis. ^def

-For an in-depth description of the SemanticGIS framework, see [[GIS-garden/Concepts/SemanticGIS/index|the framework documentation]]
+For an in-depth description of the SemanticGIS framework, see [[index 2|the framework documentation]]